 Using Maslow’s hierarchy of needs, if one or both people’s needs are ignored, therein lies the problem.
 Note that needs can be broken down into many sub-categories and change throughout one’s lifetime.
 Other factors that affect one’s needs are personality traits, cultural influence and financial state.

 Something that shocked me to my core was when Larry Rosen said, “Hurting people is not a need.
-Hurting is used to fulfill an UNDERLYING need.”
+Hurting is used to fulfil an UNDERLYING need.”

 I will use a personal example to demonstrate underlying needs.
 Early in my relationship, I found it very difficult to open up to my partner about how I felt – especially in heated situations.
 I adopted a habit of bottling up my emotions.
 I was hurting him, when my need wasn’t to hurt, it was to feel safe and accepted.
 When I finally worked through my issues, I could share my feelings openly.
 I was no longer scared.
 This lead to deeper understanding and meaningful conversations.